EmberSherpa/.com/contents/wip/crud-example-app-without-ember-data/index.md

 [h3]Conclusion[/h3]

 This article is first in a series of articles that describe what it takes to build a complete CRUD app without Ember Data.
 In this article, we covered all of the basic CRUD operations but we didn't cover many other important topics.
-In follow up articles, we'll add validation, content preloading an authentication.
-In the mean time, you can try the code in this article and play with the *Ember App Kit* version in the [GitHub repository](https://github.com/taras/ember-crud-example).
+In follow up articles we'll add validation, content preloading and authentication.
+In the mean time, you can try out the code in this article and play with the *Ember App Kit* version in the [GitHub repository](https://github.com/taras/ember-crud-example).

 <div class="btn-group mbl mtm"><a href="app/" class="btn btn-success">Try the app</a><a href="app/tests/" class="btn btn-info">Run tests</a><a class="btn btn-warning" href="https://github.com/taras/ember-crud-example" target="_blank">GitHub</a></div>